 NOVELTY / MISCELLANEOUS

-There are various items that are basically one of a kind and do not readily fit into any one of the various Breweriana categories contined on this website.
-They are considered to be novelty or miscellanous items, and include a calendar, thermometer, ruller, shopping bag, etc. are These items are displayed in the following
+There are various items that are basically one of a kind and do not readily fit into any one of the various Breweriana categories continued on this website.
+They are considered to be novelty or miscellaneous items, and include a calendar, thermometer, ruler, shopping bag, pencil, etc. These items are displayed in the following

 1899.
-Calendars were supplied by breweries, even before Prohibition and example of a page of such a calendar is shown below from January, 1899.
+Calendars were supplied by breweries, even before Prohibition.
+An example of such a calendar is shown below from January, 1899.
 It promotes "Bottled Beer for Family Use."
 It is also accompanied by a photo in the Bavarian Rathskeller that depicts the image used for this calendar.

 c.
 Early - Mid 1950s.
 Below are two versions of a Bavarian's Old Style Menu.
 The style on the left may have only allowed the menu to be printed on one side.
 The one on the middle was a cover that allowed the insertion of pages, such as the menu on the far right.
 To view all the pages that were in this menu, please click here.
 This menu was for dinner and play for Bavarian Brewing Co. employees held at the Covington Turners (near the brewery) on December 15, 1953.